sikora-scientific-instrumentation/cold_stage_4/documentation/getting_started/installation_on_windows.md

 That's it, we're done.
 To launch the control-software, return to the Anaconda Prompt.
 If you closed it previously, you will need to reactivate the Python environment that we created previously (At the prompt, enter `conda activate coldstage`).
 Navigate to the folder containing the control-software, created in step 6, and at the prompt, enter `ipython ColdStage.py`.
 If you did not install ipython in step 5, instead enter `python ColdStage.py`.

+**NOTE - You will need to activate the coldstage environment *every* time you launch the Anaconda Prompt.**

 In the event that you wish to update your local version of the control-software, launch Git Bash via the right-click menu from within the control-software folder, and at the prompt, enter `git pull origin master`.